Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add BigQuery Functionality in Controller.rst

     from .app import NwmBigqueryTutorial as app

-You should've created a BigQuery account and have a service account key, but if not follow these steps here: ADD LINK HERE
+You should've created a BigQuery account and have a service account key, but if not follow these steps here: :download:`BigQuery Account/Private Key Setup Instructions<files/BigQuery Account Creation and API Private Key Setup Instructions.pdf>`

 We'll need to use the `os` library to setup our environment.
 Add the following code between your imports and your `NWMBigQueryMap` class in `controllers.py`.
 Replace the name of the service account key with the name of your service account key json filename